Investing in shares

 Most companies listed on the Australian Securities Exchange pay tax on their profits before dividends are distributed to investors.
 In other words those dividends come to you 'tax paid'.

 Your personal tax liability will be calculated after taking into account the tax that has already been paid by the company.
 The aim is to ensure that those profits are only taxed once.
-As a result, investors on low tax rates either pay no tax on the dividends or even qualify for a tax refund, while investors on the top marginal rate of 47* per cent pay little tax on 'fully franked' dividends.
+As a result, investors on low tax rates either pay no tax on the dividends or even qualify for a tax refund, while investors on the top marginal tax rate pay little tax on 'fully franked' dividends.